plucko/ribbit/_PRESS-RELEASE.md

   "Is this thing on?
 With Ribbit, it's always on.
 I'm always on." - SungMin

 ## How to Get Started ##
-  Visit ribbit.io, create a room, and invite your audience to join you.
+  Visit our website, create a room, and invite your audience to join you.

 ## Customer Quote ##
   "It makes talking in lecture feel like a lunch table converation" - satisfied customer #1218817 and counting

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  "Give your audience a voice.
+Use Ribbit!"